 The solution is the .Net Standard framework.
-It’s a specification of the set of APIs which is compatible with any .Net platforms.
+It’s a specification of the set of APIs which is compatible with any .Net platform.
 If we create the BCL using .Net Standard, then it will run with any .Net Runtimes.

 How .Net standard is backward compatible?

 Well, the .Net standard consists of a set of APIs such as a system. data, system. collections and more.
 So, if a newer version of a .Net standard is released, it comes along with all the older versions of API along with the addition of some new ones.
-It simply means that the newer version of .Net standard consists of all sets of APIs from beginning till the end and so higher .Net standard version means more API availability.
+It simply means that the newer version of the .Net standard consists of all sets of APIs from beginning till the end and so a higher .Net standard version means more API availability.

 As far as compatibility with another framework is concerned, you’ll find that the .Net standard supports a wide range of frameworks.
 You can check out the updated list of the framework support here.